priyatam/mala/README.md

 Start figwheel, watch garden, start a ring api server, and auto reload cljs/cljs/css on the fly

 	lein dev

+After a succesfull build, open/refresh `http://localhost:3449/`; you will see a Cljs brepl on the prompt.
+Enjoy live coding!

 Bundle entire app into an uberjar